jinchoi99/MyWardrobe/README.md

   * User can view calendar
   * User can log their outfits on specific days on the calendar
 * Favorites
-  * User can add "favorites"
+  * User can view "favorites"
+* Ranking
   * User can see the TOP 10 clothes they wear most often (ranking, sorting)

 ### 3. Navigation